 Wealthfront’s investments are based on PassivePlus, its suite of investment strategies put into place with its software.
 It automatically adjusts your investments based on your goals and risk tolerance.

 Vanguard offers a hybrid approach, combining robo-advisors with human advisors.
 The Vanguard advisor will work with you — over the phone, email or chat — to create a personalized financial plan and will continually offer coaching and portfolio management services.

-Both companies offer a range of investment options, including stocks, mutual funds, and bonds.
+Both companies offer a range of investment options, including stocks, mutual funds and bonds.
 However, the companies differ in their investment account types.
-Vanguard Personal Advisor Services can’t manage 401(k) and 403(b) accounts, 529 accounts, or UGMA/UTMA custodial accounts.
-By contrast, Wealthfront allows you to set aside money to pay for college in 529 Plan, or to save for retirement with 401(k) plans.
+Vanguard Personal Advisor Services can’t manage 401(k) and 403(b) accounts, 529 accounts or UGMA/UTMA custodial accounts.
+By contrast, Wealthfront allows you to set aside money to pay for college in a 529 plan, or to save for retirement with 401(k) plans.